Skip to main content

 Phillip Securities HK$250 HK$0 HK$250

 The gap between online brokers and traditional banks is stark.
-On a HK$50,000 round trip, Futu costs roughly HK$60 while HSBC, BOC, and Phillip cost HK$250 -- more than four times as much.
-For active traders making dozens of trades per month, this difference compounds into thousands of dollars annually.
+In a moomoo vs IBKR head-to-head on fees and platform, and across the wider Tiger broker fee comparison, Futu costs roughly HK$60 on a HK$50,000 round trip while HSBC, BOC, and Phillip cost HK$250 -- more than four times as much.
+For active traders making dozens of trades per month, this fee difference compounds into thousands of dollars annually.

 For buy-and-hold investors who trade a few times per year, the cost difference is less dramatic and may be worth the trade-off for banking integration and institutional trust.

-There is no single best broker, but there are clear fits.
+There is no single cheapest stock broker in Hong Kong for every situation, but there are clear fits.

 You trade frequently and want low costs: Futu or Tiger Brokers.
 Futu has the edge on data (free Level 2) and platform polish.
 Tiger is simpler and slightly cheaper on commission, though the paid data subscription narrows the gap.